-- 01 To protect and enhance items of heritage Cisionificance and contributory buildings. - O2 To ensure development conserves or enhances items and areas of special architectural, social, cultural or historic interest. - O3 To encourage ensure that contributory buildings are retained and adaptively reused in a mannor that respects the significance of the building.
+Obje Objectives rols 01 To protect and enhance items of heritage significance and contributory buildings.
+C1 The significance of the heritage item or contributory building is not compromised by the proposed development, 02 To ensure development conserves or enhances items and areas of special architectural, social, cultural or historic particularly in regards to building bulk, scale, design, setbacks, external colours and finishes. interest.
+C2 The upgrade or re-use of the heritage item or contributory building retains and 03 To encourage ensure that contributory buildings are retained and adaptively reused in a manner that respects the enhances the architectural and streetscape value of the building. significance of the building.
+C3 Development involving the re-use of a contributory building reinstates missing façade elements and decorative details.
+C4 Demolition of a contributory building is avoided.

-The significance of the heritage item or contributory building is not compromised by the proposed development, particularly in regards to building bulk, scale, design, setbacks, external colours and finishes.

-- C2 The upgrade or re-use of the heritage item or contributory building retains and enhances the architectural and streetscape value of the building. - C3 Development involving the re-use of a contributory building reinstates missing façade elements and decorative details. - C4 Demolition of a contributory building is avoided.

 Note: Council discourages the demolition of contributory buildings.
-An application to demolish a contributory building must clearly demonstrate that development would provide a replacement building of higher quality (than the contributory building) with respect to streetscape epealedio
+An application to demolish a contributory building must clearly demonstrate that development would provide a replacement building of higher quality (than the contributory building) with respect to streetscape

-responds to, and complements, the form and character of heritage and contributory buildings.
-Note: Also refer to Woolla are LEP 2014 for development in the violinity of a heritage item.
-UDJe ectives Con trols

-O4 To support new building design that responds to, and complements, the form and character of heritage and contributory buildings.
+Objectives Cont Controls character, architectural design, internal and external amenity, flexibility of uses, material quality and construction.
+Also refer to Woollahra LEP 2014 for development involving a heritage item.
+04 To support new building design that responds to, and complements, the form and character of heritage and contributory buildings.
 C5 Development adjacent to a heritage item or contributory building is sympathetic in scale, alignment, detailing and materials.
-Note: Also refer to Woolla no. LEP 2014 for development in the violinity of a heritage item. and external amenity, flexibility of uses,

-responds to, and complements, the form and character of heritage and contributory buildings. or contributory building is sympathetic in scale, alignment, detailing and materials.
-Note: Also refer to Woollanra LEP 2014 for development in the violinity of a heritage item.

-contributory buildings.
-Note: Also refer to Woollanra LEP 2014 for development in the violinity of a heritage item.
-04 responds to, and complements, the C5 or contributory building is sympathetic in

-20 contributory buildings.
-Note: Also refer to Woollanra LEP 2014 for development in the violinity of a heritage item.
+Note: Also refer to Woollahra LEP 2014 for development in the vicinity of a heritage item.

-20

-(C)

-dmer 2

-rendmen end

-Amendmer Pill end

-ats Amendmen 15 AM end

-2015 Amendmen 2015 AM enc

-CR2015 Amendment NO CR 2015 AM end

-NDCR 2015 Amendmen NDCP 2015 AM enc

-MDCP 2015 Amendmen MDCP 2015 AM enc

-WWDCP 2015 Amendmen 2 by MDCP 2015 AM enc

-ed by MDCP 2015 Amendmen by MDCP 2015 AM enc

-ed by MDCP 2015 Amendmen 0 which end

-ed by MDCP 2015 Amendmen 0 by which which which which which which and a set of the enc